This accessibility statement applies to the King’s College Hospital NHS Foundation Trust website (www.kch.nhs.uk).

 - listen to most of the website using a screen reader

 We know some parts of this website are not fully accessible:

 We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, email us and let us know.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please email us to let us know

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 King’s College Hospital NHS Foundation Trust is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.

 The content listed below is non-accessible for the following reasons.

 - Many documents are in less accessible formats, for example, PDF.
 This fails WCAG 2.1 success criterion 1.1.1 (Non-text content).
 We are currently investigating this and will have a plan to address it by January 2024.